 Changes to medicine labels and information leaflets

-From April 2016, medicines containing adrenaline and noradrenaline will start to include the international names epinephrine and norepinephrine on labels and information leaflets.
+Medicines containing adrenaline and noradrenaline will include the international names epinephrine and norepinephrine on labels and in information leaflets.

 For example, medicines containing adrenaline will be labelled as 'adrenaline (epinephrine)'.